perguto/Country-Flag-Emojis-for-Windows/readme.md

-# Country Flag Emojis for Windows
+# [NOT WORKING ANYMORE!!]
+Country Flag Emojis for Windows

+IMPORTANT: The September 2023 update for Windows 10 & 11 seems to have broken the font, making all emojis invisible.
+To revert to the original Windows emojis, just restore the seguiemj.ttf file (by dragging it to the Windows fonts folder or double-clicking it and pressing "Install") and restart your PC.

+Original description:

 Get country flags like 🇺🇸 🇬🇧 🇪🇸 🇲🇽 🇵🇹 🇧🇷 🇫🇷 🇩🇪 🇯🇵 🇨🇳 🇰🇷 🇮🇳 to display properly on windows instead of just seeing placeholders like `US`, `GB`, `ES`!